dmwit/effect-stack/README.md

 If it does, write an instance in which the `Pop<Effect>` family immediately returns the monad being transformed, and `lift<Effect>` is just `lift`.
-For example, because the `AccumT` family of transformers provides the `Accum`ulation effect, we would write an instance like this:
+For example, because the `AccumT` family of transformers provides the `Accum`ulation effect, the library provides this instance:

     instance (Monad m, Monoid w) => AccumStack (AccumT w m) where type PopAccum (AccumT w m) = m